wbamberg/idl-reference/docs/nsIQuotaManager.md

 Schedules an asynchronous callback that will return the total amount of
 disk space being used by storages for the given origin.

-@param aURI
-       The URI whose usage is being queried.
-@param aCallback
-       The callback that will be called when the usage is available.

 #### Parameters ####